Introduction

 What is Whitebox Workflows for Python?

 WbW allows you to write Python scripts for automated data processing in areas such as geographical information systems (GIS), remote sensing (image processing and LiDAR point cloud processing), digital elevation model (DEM) analysis, spatial hydrology, stream network analysis, and many related spatial analysis fields.
-WbW is developed at Whitebox Geospatial Inc, a Canadian based geomatics company with deep roots in the geospatial industry.
+WbW is developed at Whitebox Geospatial Inc, a Canadian-based geomatics company with deep roots in the geospatial industry and academia (Whitebox started at the University of Guelph).

 The WbW codebase is based on the open-source project WhiteboxTools Open Core (WbOC), also developed at Whitebox Geospatial Inc. Compared with WbOC, WbW has a number of advantages for Python based geoprocessing.
 The largest difference between the two projects is that WbW is compiled as a Python native extension module, much like NumPy and SciPy, whereas WbOC is a command-line application.
 Because WbW is a Python extension module, it affords a much deeper level of interaction with geospatial data, allowing users to manipulate raster, vector, and lidar data objects directly.
 This reduces the need to read/write files considerably, significantly improving the performance of complex workflows with many intermediate steps and reducing the wear on system hardware.